diamond-nicholas/TicTacToe/README.md

 Step 2: Direct a terminal into the cloned repository directory

-cd tictactoe then git checkout to milestone1
+cd tictactoe then git checkout to user_interface

 Step 3: Run the program from command line, then open it in a text editor